IBMStreams/benchmarks/README.md

 The project contains the following two benchmarks:

 1. Email Processing Application using Infosphere Streams
-2. Email Processing Application using Apache Storm.
+2. Email Processing Application using Apache Storm

 These two benchmarks were used as part of this performance analysis report: